chickendrop89/mtk-log-util/README.md

 # mtk-log-util
 My personal mtkclient wrapper for getting bootloader or kernel logs from a mediatek device

+This script extracts `expdb` partition/`pstore` memory region and extracts ASCII strings from them.

 ## Usage
 ```
 mtk-log-util - mtkclient wrapper for getting bootloader or kernel logs from a mediatek device